-The company has indemnified the directors and executives of the company for costs incurred, in their capacity as a director or executive, for which they may be held personally liable, except where there is a lack of good faith.
+The Company has indemnified the Directors and executives of the Company for costs incurred, in their capacity as a director or executive, for which they may be held personally liable, except where there is a lack of good faith.

-During the financial year, the Company has not paid a premium in respect of a contract to insure the auditor of the Company or any related entity.
+During the financial year, the Company has not paid a premium in respect of a contract to insure the Directors and officers of the Company or any related entity.